Engineering 100-980

 In your spreadsheet, upload the csv file that your Arduino created.
 Similar to the previous lab, you will need to add some new columns to calculate values.

-In addition to the columns your Arduino recorded, you will need a temperature (in C) column, a battery (in V) column, a pressure (hPa, mmHg, etc up to you), acceleration in X direction (Gs), acceleration in Y direction (Gs), acceleration in Z direction (Gs), and max acceleration (highest G-Force reading from any direction at each point in time) (Gs).
+In addition to the columns your Arduino recorded, you will need a battery (in V) column, acceleration in X direction (Gs), acceleration in Y direction (Gs), acceleration in Z direction (Gs), and max acceleration (highest G-Force reading from any direction at each point in time) (Gs).

 Graph temperature and pressure on the same graph compared to time.
 Since the Y-axis of this graph will have 2 different units, you may need to make sure your graph has a second Y-axis on the other side.
 Both graphs need to be labelled in a legend.
 Follow tech comm best practices when making the graph.